-The prevalence of these specific vaccine-targeted (VT) serotypes harkens back to the concerns raised The declines in serotypes targeted by both PPV23 and by medical professionals on the lack of effectiveness of the PPV23 vaccines in controlling IPD pneumonia.
+The prevalence of these specific vaccine-targeted (VT) serotypes harkens back to the concerns raised by medical professionals on the lack of effectiveness of the PPV23 vaccines in controlling IPD pneumonia.
 Globally IPD pneumonia is the most common clinical manifestation of IPD found in adults and children, So it stands to reason that many of the total 24,000 IPD cases for all ages reflected in the table would be IPD pneumonia cases.

-PCV13 Serotypes: 3, 19A & 7F
+PCVI3 Serotypes: 3, I9A & 7F

-Almost all of the European countries, routinely vaccinate children with either PCV10 (Synflorix®) or PCVI3.
+Almost all of the European countries, routinely vaccinate children with either PCV10 (Synflorix®) or PCV13.
 New Zealand routinely vaccinates children with PCV10.
 Canada routinely vaccinates with PCV13.
 All PCV serotypes are also PPV23 serotypes.